shradhakenkre/shradhakenkre/README.md

-## 👋 Hey there, This is Shradha Kekare! 🚀
+## 👋 Hey there techies🤖!!(or may be non-techies 🎭) This is Shradha S. Kekare! 🚀

 Welcome to my GitHub profile!
 Buckle up guys because we're about to dive into the wild world of tech, code, and innovation! 🔥